A primer on semiconvex functions in general potential theories: Subequation constraint sets and their subharmonics

-\begin{remark} The notion of being $\call F$-subharmonic can be expressed in terms of an inclusion between subequations.
-Indeed, each upper semicontinuous function $w$ on $X$ determines a minimal primitive subequation $\call G$ such that $w$ is $\call G$-subharmonic, namely $\call G=\barr{\call J^{2,+}w}$, where
+\begin{remark} The notion of being \Fd subharmonic can be expressed in terms of an inclusion between subequations.
+Indeed, each upper semicontinuous function $w$ on $X$ determines a minimal primitive subequation $\call G$ such that $w$ is $\call G$-subharmonic, namely $\call G=\barr{\call J^{2,+}w}$, where\syid{J2pxu@\detokenize{$\call J^{2,+}u$}!see~(\ref{J2+w})}

-Therefore $w$ is $\call F$-subharmonic if and only if $\call J^{2,+}w \subset \call F$, if and only if $\call G \subset \call F$ since $\call F$ is closed. \end{remark}
+Therefore $w$ is \Fd subharmonic if and only if $\call J^{2,+}w \subset \call F$ (if and only if $\call G \subset \call F$, since $\call F$ is closed). \end{remark}